 - You understand that you could lose money on a 'Medium Risk' investment.

 - You understand that Foresters Friendly Society regard a 'Medium Risk' product to be one which typically cannot predict the amount of money you may receive back.

-For more details about the Stocks & Shares NISA, please read the NISA Key Features.
+For more details about the Stocks & Shares NISA, please read the NISA Key Information Document and Important Information.

 Stocks & Shares NISA - FAQs >>